-Steeped in mysticism and a place that has become a host for the human imagination, Romania is a very real land that adventurous travelers can explore.
-The country is known for having well-preserved medieval architecture and a place where the local folk culture is very much alive.
+Famous for its tales of a legendary vampire and steeped in mysticism, Romania is a place that has become a host for the human imagination.
+The country is best known for having well-preserved medieval architecture and a place where the local folk culture is very much alive.

-But by far Transylvania is Romania’s most famous region because of Bram Stoker’s novel, Dracula.
+But by far, Transylvania is Romania’s most acclaimed region because of Bram Stoker’s novel, Dracula.
 While Dracula is a work of fiction, Romania’s national hero, Vlad the Impaler was very real.
-For travelers interested in the local lore, Romania is the place to go to learn more about his historic figure and his influence on the author, Bram Stoker.
+For travelers interested in the local lore, Romania is the place to go to learn more about his historic figure and his influence on the author.

 Emerging from years of struggle, repression, and government corruption, Bucharest is the capital of Romania and a central hub for the country’s culture.
 While many would say that Bucharest is still a little rough, visitors often describe this capital city with a love-it or hate-it attitude.

 While Bucharest won’t capture the hearts of all travelers, for those that it does, the city is truly a wonder.
-Here, you can explore Italian architecture, feast on the local cuisine, and learn about Romania’s history in the local museums.
-While you might not want to spend a lot of time, Bucharest is still worthy of a short visit.
+You can explore Italian architecture, feast on the local cuisine, and learn about Romania’s history in the local museums.
+While you might not want to spend a lot of time, Bucharest is still worth a short visit.

 - Culture and History